OpenGen/GenTL/docs/mainpage.md

 There are two template member functions that are used to obtain Traces:

+Sample from the joint distribution, and optionally compute and cache gradients with respect to trainable parameters.
 ```
 template <typename RNG, typename ParameterStore>
 std::unique_ptr<Trace> simulate(RNG&, ParameterStore&, bool gradient) const
 ```

+Sample from an alternate distribution, and return an importance weight accounting for the difference, and optionally compute and cache gradients with respect to trainable parameters.
 ```
 template <typename RNG, typename ParameterStore>
 std::pair<std::unique_ptr<Trace>, double> generate(RNG&, ParameterStore&, const ChoiceBuffer&, bool gradient) const